MIPPL/nephele-org-website/public/content/guides/how-to-create-an-ethereum-account/index.md

 ## Frequently asked questions

-### Are my wallet and my Ethereum account the same?
+### Are my wallet and my Nephele account the same?

 No. The wallet is a management tool that helps you to manage accounts.
 A single wallet might give access to several accounts, and a single account can be accessed by multiple wallets.
 The seed phrase is used to create accounts that are then controlled by the wallet.

 You can think of the accounts as leaves on a tree that all 'grow' from a single seed phrase.
 Each unique seed will grow an entirely different tree of accounts.

-### Can I send bitcoin to an Ethereum address, or ether to a Bitcoin address?
+### Can I send bitcoin to an Nephele address, or Nephele to a Bitcoin address?

 No, you cannot.
-Bitcoin and ether exist on two separate networks (i.e. different blockchains), each with their own bookkeeping models and address formats.
+Bitcoin and Nephele exist on two separate networks (i.e. different blockchains), each with their own bookkeeping models and address formats.
 There have been various attempts to bridge the two different networks, of which the most active one is currently [Wrapped bitcoin or WBTC](https://www.bitcoin.com/get-started/what-is-wbtc/).
 This is not an endorsement, as WBTC is a custodial solution (meaning a single group of people controls certain critical functions) and is provided here for informational purposes only.

-### If I own an ETH address, do I own the same address on other blockchains?
+### If I own an NEPH address, do I own the same address on other blockchains?

-You can use the same [address](/glossary/#address) on all blockchains that use similar underlying software to Ethereum (known as 'EVM-compatible').
+You can use the same [address](/glossary/#address) on all blockchains that use similar underlying software to Nephele (known as 'EVM-compatible').
 This [list](https://chainlist.org/) will show you which blockchains you can use with the same address.
 Some blockchains, like Bitcoin, implement a completely separate set of network rules and you will need a different address with a different format.
 If you have a smart contract wallet you should check its product website for more info on which blockchains are supported.

 ### Is having my own wallet safer than keeping my funds on an exchange?